axelvaldez/radical-companies/_posts/force/2023-02-28-boss-in-a-no-boss-world.markdown

 </div>

 <h1>&nbsp;</h1>
  <p>What does a boss in a no-boss world do?
 After so many years of winning competitions&hellip; does he give up competition for collaborationn?
-After counting on force to get things done for so long, do I become nicer?</p>
+After counting on force to get things done for so long, does he become nicer?</p>
  <p>WHAT?</p>
- <p>I guess the only thing ahead is to learn.
-For the boss to learn to not be boss and the people around her to act like his loving peers.
-Thew peopllw aroud you are not employees, they are co-owners.
-Maybe the thing to do is remind them of the foundation, the explicit alignment, and the commitments they expressed in the Explicit Relationship.
-And maybe there ias something else going on their lives that you can help with.</p>
+ <p>I guess the only thing ahead for the boss to learn to not be boss and the people around her to act like his loving peers.
+The peoplle around you are not employees, they are co-owners.
+Maybe the thing to do is remind them of the Foundation, the Explicit Alignment, and the commitments they expressed in the Explicit Relationship.</p>
  <p>No matter, the transition is very, very difficult.
 Emnbrace the obstacle.</p>

 {% include related.html %}